The Lincoln Highway in Albany County, Wyoming

 At about 2.5 miles, you cross the Dale Creek flood plain, lined with willows.
 There are now culverts to keep Hermosa Road reasonably dry, but spring flooding here caused one mud hole after another on the early Lincoln Highway.

 At 2.6 miles, cross a cattle guard and note the open range with no fences, much as it was in 1913.
-Cattle guards confine livestock and avoid frequent gates along the roads.
+Cattle guards confine livestock and avoid the need for frequent gates along the roads.

 At 7.7 miles you come to Hermosa railroad crossing.
 Use great care, as these tracks are the main line of the Union Pacific Railroad and freight trains pass frequently.